Life Architecture

 A framework for designing a fulfilled next chapter

-Life Architecture is not
+It is not

-• A personality test
+• A one-off personality test.

-• A motivational retreat
+• A motivational retreat or group workshop.

-• A one-time decision about “what’s next”
+• A rapid “what’s next” exercise.

 The core problem it solves